iot-salzburg/reproducible-research-with-gpu-jupyter/README.md

 ```sh
 docker run --gpus all --rm -it -p 8888:8888 cschranz/reproducible-research-with-gpu-jupyter:v1.0
 ```
+Please make sure to describe which scripts or Notebooks have to be executed to reproduce your research.
+In the case of this example repository, reproduce the experiment by running the provided Jupyter Notebook under `src/modelling/train_ResNet.ipynb` and check if the identical results are yielded

 Include the **single-command execution** for reproducing your deep learning experiment in the research paper.
 This ensures that **future researchers can reproduce your work effortlessly** without additional setup steps.

-Make sure that the data within the repository is reasonable sized or downloaded during execution of the experiment.
-Otherwise, a big dataset might be included in the image stored on DockerHub which is a redundant storage of data.
+Ensure that the data within the repository is reasonably sized or downloaded during the execution of the experiment.
+Otherwise, a big dataset is included in the image stored on DockerHub thus being redundant.

 <!--
 TODO: commit and push the image as it is